-A valuable aid to your developing a viable EMS Project Plan - to aid you start on time, finish on time and leave nothing vital out.
+A valuable aid to your developing a viable Environmental Management System (EMS) Project Plan - to aid you to start on time, finish on time and leave nothing vital out

 The ISO 14001 Implementation Model developed by deGRANDSON Global